mbernste/mbernste.github.io/_posts/2020-12-20-linear_transformations.md

 Introduction
 -----------
-In a [previous post](), we discussed the definition of matrix-vector multiplication enables us to view matrices as functions between vector spaces.
-As we'll see in a future post, matrices represent a very specific type of function: a **linear transformation**.
-But before getting that far, it helps to first understand linear transformations.
+In a [previous post](https://mbernste.github.io/posts/matrix_vector_mult/), we discussed the definition of matrix-vector multiplication enables us to view matrices as functions between vector spaces.
+As we'll show in this post, matrices represent a very specific type of function: a **linear transformation**.

-So what exactly is a linear transformation?
-As we'll soon see, linear transformations have a pretty simply definition, but think this definition does not do well at illuminating what linear transformations really do geometrically.
-In this post, we will define linear transformations and show that linear transformations are capable of stretching and rotating objects, but they are incapable of "warping" objects.
-Let's dig into the details.

 Definition
 ---------